Explaining Deep Convolutional Neural Networks for Image Classification by Evolving Local Interpretable Model-agnostic Explanations: Results and Analysis

 \subsection{Comparison with LIME}

 In LIME \cite{ribeiro2016should}, one parameter that needs to be set is the number of interpretable features selected.
 However, in the proposed method, the number of interpretable features is automatically evolved.
 To perform a fair comparison, the number of interpretable features in LIME is set as the number evolved by the proposed method.
+Additionally, both E-LIME and LIME use the same superpixel partitioning generated by the SLIC algorithm for each input image, ensuring a consistent basis for comparison.
 Since Section \ref{SSS:elime_result_evolved_explanations} has demonstrated that the proposed method can produce effective local explanations for all of the three deep CNN models, the local explanations of ResNet produced by LIME and the proposed method are compared to avoid the content redundancy in this paper.

 It can be observed from Fig. \ref{fig:elime_vs_lime_dog_lime} and Fig. \ref{fig:elime_vs_lime_dog_elime}, both LIME and E-LIME are able to select the important features of the Samoyed because the distinct ears, the main body and the eyes are all displayed in both of the local explanations.
 Furthermore, the vase of the flower and the hanger in the background that could possibly confuse the deep CNN model to make the prediction, do not appear, so both LIME and E-LIME can filter out the noisy background.